EngFlow-Academy/bzlmod-bootcamp/README.md

     versions
 - Write and run tests to validate rule behaviors, including failure behaviors
 - Write and run tests to validate version compatibility contracts

+## Slides

+See the __[Releases][]__ page for official releases of the accompanying slides in PDF format.

+This is how the versioned slides stay in sync with the corresponding code:

+- Each official release will correspond to a version tag for this repository of the form `v[Major].[minor].[patch]`.

+- Each example project [milestone](#milestones) for that release will have its own versioned tag name of the form `v[Major].[minor].[patch]-[milestone]`.

+- The slides will contain links to commit lists and source files that include the versioned tag name of the relevant milestone.
+This way each release of the slides will contain stable links to the corresponding version of the example repo.

 ## Rationale